Afaqi Khoja revolts: Jāhangīr and Khoqand (1825-1830)

 The Qing responded in the spring of 1827 by sending an expeditionary force of more than 20,000 soldiers to combat the Āfāqī Khoja and by the end of March had recaptured all of their lost territory.
 Jāhangīr was captured and taken to Peking where he was ultimately executed by slicing (Lingchi).
 To protect and defend Altishahr from future attacks, the Qing increased troop levels in the territory, rebuilt the westernmost cities, and constructed stronger fortifications.
 Trade restrictions and boycotts were imposed against Khoqand for participating in the holy war and for allowing the Āfāqī to take refuge in Khoqand.

-As the Qing were undertaking these activities in 1828–1829, Yusuf Khoja, the older brother of Jāhangīr Khoja, continued the Āfāqīs efforts to regain their lost homeland and approached the ruler of Khoqand for assistance just as his brother had done eight years earlier.
-Although, Madali Khan, who continued to rule Khoqand, really didn't desire to provoke the Qing, Khoqand was feeling the impact of the economic sanctions that had been imposed and felt that he had little to lose if he went to war against the Qing.

 As such, Madali Khan supported the continuation of the holy war and allowed his highest military leaders, including Haqq Quli, the overall Commander of the army, to lead a large force against the Qing.
 Kashghar was easily occupied by September 1830 and the invaders immediately began a siege of the Gulbagh fortress.
 While the Khoqandians assaulted the Gulbagh fortress, Yusuf Khoja took a large force in an attempt to capture Yarkand.
 At Yarkand, Chinese merchants and the Qing military declined to battle openly, taking cover inside fortifications and killing Khoqandi troops from a distance with guns and cannons.
 Yarkand's Turkic Muslims also helped the Qing defend against the invaders.

 Over the next three months, neither the Khoqandian army nor Yusuf Khoja and his partisans were able to make any further conquests.
 No support of any kind was received from the populace and no major rebellion supported the expedition.
 Eventually a Qing relief force of 40,000 arrived.
 By the end of December 1830, the Khoqandian army and Yusuf Khoja had retreated back to Khoqand.

 Rather than punish Khoqand for the invasion of 1830, the Qing realized that their former approach of trade sanctions and restrictions was ineffective at stabilizing the territory and preventing conflict.
 As a result, the Qing entered into an agreement with Khoqand in 1832 that normalized the relationship between the two countries first by pardoning the Kashgharians living in exile in Khoqand and the Kashgharians living in Altishahr who had supported the holy war.
 The Qing then compensated Khoqandi merchants for their merchandise and property losses.
 With regard to commerce, the Qing removed the trade sanctions that they had put in place and began treating Khoqand as a favored trading partner with special privileges related to taxes, duties and tariffs.